 I am not a peas-and-mushrooms-together type of person.

 To me, they are 2 ingredients that just don’t go well together.

 So, 2 ingredients that don’t belong together, SHOULD be bought together in a recipe, right?

-Tips for making these peas and mushrooms
+Tips for making these peas recipe